Heineken Rivalry Week: Even neutrals have reasons to watch

-If your favorite team or player isn't involved in one of this week's MLS Heineken Rivalry Week clashes, you might think there's no compelling reason for you to watch the action.
+If your favorite team or player isn't involved in one of Sunday's MLS Heineken Rivalry Week clashes, you might think there's no compelling reason for you to watch the action.

 But it's not so!
 With the 2017 MLS playoff race shaping up to be tight as spandex, the latest edition of HRW will have myriad repercussions across the league.
-Here's a few angles you should be following this week.
+Here's a few angles you should be following as the week comes to a close:

 Montreal Impact vs. Toronto FC (Sunday | 4:30 pm ET, ESPN, ESPN Deportes in US; TSN1/4/5, TVAS in Canada)